Young People's Mental Health

 Support and information

-If you have an urgent emotional or mental health issue please talk to a teacher or contact your GP or go to A&E. During the Covid-19 restrictions the pastoral support teams at Sidmouth primary schools and Sidmouth College are continuing to support young people with mental health issues.
+If you have an urgent emotional or mental health issue please talk to a school counsellor, teacher or contact your GP or go to A&E. The pastoral support teams at Sidmouth primary schools and Sidmouth College are continuing to support young people with mental health issues.
 Parents, children and students who feel they need support or advice can contact either Tracey Tipton on 07540 668 525 (primary age) or Carole Clark 07495 540 415 (college age - see resources at www.sidmouthcollege.devon.sch.uk/coronavirus-covid-19.html)

 Young Devon (www.youngdevon.org 08082 810155) has produced a good wellbeing toolkit with tips, tricks and techniques for maintaining positive mental health during lockdown and beyond.
 It has advice for parents if children feel anxious about coronavirus.
 A PDF copy can be downloaded HERE.